Varicose Veins and Other Vein Disorders

 - Unless your healthcare provider tells you otherwise, remove your stockings at night.

-If you develop skin ulcers (sores) on your legs or feet, see your healthcare provider.
-He or she may suggest treating them with antibiotics, foot soaks, and surgical or chemical cleansing.
+If you develop skin ulcers (sores) on your legs or feet, see your healthcare provider immediately.
+The provider may suggest treating them with antibiotics, foot soaks, and surgical or chemical cleansing.

 If you have vein problems, your healthcare provider may prescribe anticoagulants (blood thinners) to prevent blood clots from forming.
 Aspirin is usually the first treatment: A coated, low-dose (81 mg) aspirin once a day.
 If you are taking a long airplane flight, your healthcare provider may advise you to take a full dose aspirin (325 mg) a day or two before and after you fly.